biberhund/MEXC_Future_Order_API_Maintenance_Bypass/README.md

 This project provides a method to bypass the maintenance mode of the MEXC Futures Order API.

-You can run the code directly from JavaScript or use Python to execute it.
+You can run the code  from JavaScript or Python to execute it.
 This method utilizes MEXC's internal API by authenticating with a browser login session, specifically using the 'WEB' cookie.
 This cookie is crucial for the bypass to work, and I'll explain how to obtain it below.

 ## Disclaimer